boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 The GeoGig plugin connects to GeoGig using its WebAPI (for more details on GeoGig WebAPI see the `GeoGig User Manual <geogig webapi docs_>`_ page).

-First, make sure that the GeoGig folder and the Java JVM folder are in your PATH, so you can call and run GeoGig from any folder in your system.
+First, make sure that the GeoGig program folder and the Java JVM folder are in your PATH, so you can run GeoGig from any folder in your system.

 You can start GeoGig server by running the following command from the folder that contains you repository folders.